epfl-dlab/tie-formation-food/README.md

 ## The description of the code

-Although the transactionn data cannot be made publicly available, data processing scripts and notebooks containing analysis and plotting are available in */code* folder.
+Although the transactional data cannot be made publicly available, data processing scripts and notebooks containing analysis and plotting are available in the */code* folder.

 ## Reference